House of Schwarzenberg: Bohemia

 Upon the establishment of the Protectorate of Bohemia and Moravia in 1939, the possessions of Prince Adolph of Schwarzenberg were seized by the Nazi authorities.
-He managed to flee, but his cousin Heinrich, Duke of Krumlov, was arrested and deported.
+He managed to flee, but his cousin, Heinrich, Duke of Krumlov, was arrested and deported.
 After World War II, the Czechoslovakian government stated, by law No. 143/1947 from August 13, 1947 (Lex Schwarzenberg), that the assets of the Schwarzenberg-Hluboká primogeniture passed to the Land of Bohemia.

 The Schwarzenberg family holding included the following residences in Bohemia:

 Austria

 The Schwarzenberg family holdings included the following residences in Austria:

+Slovakia

+The Schwarzenberg family holding included the following residence in Slovakia, which was part of the Lands of the Crown of Saint Stephen:

+Belgium and Luxembourg

+The Schwarzenberg family holding included the following residence in today's Belgium and Luxembourg, while their main residence and burial place was in the city of Liège.
+Back then, the Spanish Netherlands, Prince-Bishopric of Liège and Duchy of Luxemburg were states within the Holy Roman Empire.
+The Schwarzenberg family held in this region the titles of Seigneur de Bierset et de Champlon.

 Ecclesiastical buildings and places

 The following religious places are linked to the Schwarzenberg family either as burial or memorial places:

 Monuments and memorials

 The following monuments are erected for the Schwarzenberg family and its members: